cloud441/ACEProjectAmaris/README.md

 ### Step 2.2: Create your cronjob application

-* Write a Python script to retieve new posts from Reddit API and push them to the Elasticsearch Index.
+* Write a Python script to retrieve new posts from Reddit API and push them to the Elasticsearch Index.
 You can find the following code [here](src/cronjob_reddit/reddit_api_scrapper.py).
 Please follow this help instructions:
     * your Elasticsearch connector use SSL certificates to encrypt data, your certificate is on a env variable set on your deploy manifest (defined later). you just need to write the certificate to a file a give the file to your connector.
-    * your connector will need ther user name and password according to the defined user in Kibana.
+    * your connector will need the username and password according to the defined user in Kibana.
-    * please add some logs to help you debugging in case of error.
+    * please add some logs to help you to debug in case of error.
 * you want to store your secret credentials in a secure location, so write your credentials in this [Kubernetes manifest](config/kubernetes_manifests/cronjob_reddit/cronjob_reddit_secret.yaml) AFTER a base64 encoding, for example:
     * ```echo -n "cronjon-reddit" | base64```
 * apply this manifest in your GKE cluster:
     * ```kubectl create -f cronjob_reddit_secret.yaml```

-### Step 2.3: Setup your Artifact Image Registry
+### Step 2.3: Set up your Artifact Image Registry

 * Go to Artifact Registry in your GCP Console.
 * Create a new repository *cronjob-reddit*.